 If you have followed the P.R.I.C.E. principles (see above) and are still unable to walk after 72 hours, or still have severe pain that is not subsiding after the first 72 hours, you should visit your local A&E department for further assessment.

 If you have applied P.R.I.C.E. principles and still have weakness or ankle pain that lasts more than 2 weeks.

-Or have ongoing discomfort in your joint, we recommend you seek advice from a specialist expert.
-These include physiotherapists, sports therapists, osteopaths, or chiropractors.
+If you have ongoing discomfort in your joint, we recommend you seek advice from a specialist expert.
+These include physiotherapists, sports therapists, osteopaths, and chiropractors.

 A sports injury professional can provide you with advice and an appropriate and effective recovery and rehabilitation program.